Damien Thorn: The Omen

+Damien: Omen II

-In the second film, set seven years after the first movie, the twelve-year-old Damien lives with his uncle's family: Richard's second wife, Ann, and his son from his first marriage, Mark.
-Originally, as with the first film, Damien is unaware of his powers, subconsciously killing any who learn his secret and pose a threat to him.
-Furthermore, besides Ms. Baylock, Damien is supported by other Satanic acolytes who eventually help him learn his true nature during his time in military school.
+In the second film, set seven years after the first movie, the twelve-year-old Damien lives with his uncle Richard and his family; Richard's second wife, Ann, and his son from his first marriage, Mark.
+Originally, as with the first film, Damien is unaware of his powers, with the dark forces that protect him by killing anyone who learns his secret and poses a threat to him.
+This includes Karl Bugenhagen (from the first film), who attempted to have his friend Michael Morgan deliver a box containing the Daggers of Megiddo to Richard before the two were buried alive in archaeological ruins in Jerusalem.
+Damien is now secretly supported by other Satanic acolytes who eventually help him learn his true nature during his time in military school, which includes Paul Buher, Richard's vice president at Thorn Industries, and Sgt.
+Daniel Neff, Damien's platoon leader at the military school he is enrolled at.
 Though frightened at first, Damien accepts his unholy lineage and his destiny, though it's with reluctance that he kills Mark when the latter learns the truth and refuses to join him.
 Though disbelieving Damien's lineage at first, Richard learns the truth and attempts to set a trap for Damien, to kill him with the Daggers of Megiddo.
-But Ann, revealed to be a Satanist, kills Richard before Damien incinerates her out of disgust while burning the Thorn museum to the ground.
-From there, as revealed in the third film, Damien eventually takes over his uncle's company and turns it into a global business corporation.
+But Ann, revealed to be a Devil worshiper, kills Richard before he can do so.
+Damien then incinerates her while burning the Thorn museum to the ground.